Why Your Business Should Consider Private And Direct Connections To Google Cloud

 flex-and-control-on-grey-2There are two main options for extending on-premises networks to Virtual Private Cloud (VPC) networks in Google Cloud.

 In the Google terminology, you can create a Dedicated Interconnect, which requires you to physically meet Google's network in a colocation facility to reach your VPC networks.
+Alternatively, you can use a service provider like Console Connect to provide what Google terms Partner Interconnect to connect directly to Google.

 All flavours of Cloud Interconnect provide access to all Google Cloud products and services from your on-premises network except Google Workspace, with Partner Interconnect providing capacity options starting at 50Mbps and in Console Connect’s case going up to 10G in select data centres.